Income Tax Act 2007

 FB 19: Leased assets, or

-"Tax rules for things you lease, like cars or machines"
+"Tax rules for things you lease and might later sell"

 Part FRecharacterisation of certain transactions